gravitational/workshop/env/README.md

 for Gravity workshops.

 Each environment consists of 3 clean Ubuntu nodes suitable for installing Gravity cluster.
-The nodes are provisioned on GCE using terraform.
+The nodes are provisioned on GCE using terraform >= v0.12.

 Note, the terraform scripts use S3 backend to store terraform state, so valid AWS credentials should be available in the environment.